Henry: Portrait of a Serial Killer: Release

 MPI did not plan a theatrical release for Henry: Portrait of a Serial Killer.
 McNaughton sent copies of the film to prominent film critics, hoping to attract attention and thus a distributor.
 Vestron was the first distributor to show an interest, but it pulled out over home-video distribution disputes with MPI and fears of a potential lawsuit because of the film's use of real names.
 The film premiered at the Chicago International Film Festival on September 24, 1986.

 In 1988, MPI hired Chuck Parello, who worked to have the film be released in theaters.
 The film played at several festivals throughout 1988 and 1989, where it attracted increasing amounts of attention, and Roger Ebert wrote positively of it at the Telluride Film Festival in 1989.
 Atlantic Entertainment Group expressed interest in releasing the film theatrically but mandated that it have an MPAA "R" rating.
 The MPAA rated the film "X," which was popularly associated with pornographic films at the time.
 Because of the "X" rating, Atlantic pulled out.

 In Ebert's review of the film, he writes that the MPAA told the filmmakers that no possible combination of edits would have qualified their film for an R rating, indicating that the ratings issue did not simply involve graphic violence.
 He also said that the film was an obvious candidate for the proposed "A" rating for non-pornographic films intended for adults.
 Ultimately, the film, along with Peter Greenaway's The Cook, the Thief, His Wife & Her Lover and Pedro Almodóvar's Tie Me Up!
 Tie Me Down!, were the impetus for the creation of an adults-only rating for non-pornographic films, NC-17.
-Following further controversy over the rating, Greycat Films picked up the film for distribution after it was screened at the 1989 Boston Film Festival.
+Following further controversy over the rating, Greycoat Films picked up the film for distribution after it was screened at the 1989 Boston Film Festival.

 The film's theatrical premiere occurred on January 5, 1990 in Boston, where it grossed $50,504 over the weekend.
 On March 30, it opened at the Angelika Film Center in New York and in Austin, Texas, grossing $17,888 for the weekend.
 In its theatrical run, the film eventually grossed $609,000, in part because of the continued controversies.
 McNaughton credited the MPAA's refusal to accept any cuts as his opportunity to release it uncut, as he would have made cuts had the MPAA requested them.